MicrosoftDocs/fabric-docs/docs/data-factory/data-workflows-environment-settings.md

     - Name: Give a suitable name to your pool.
     - Compute node size: The size of compute node you want to run your environment on.
 You can choose the value `Large` and `Small`.
     - Enable autoscale: The min and max number of nodes you want your environment to scale to.
-    - Extra nodes: Add additional nodes to your compute environment.
+    - Extra nodes: Add more nodes to your compute environment.

     :::image type="content" source="media/data-workflows/new-custom-pool.png" lightbox="media/data-workflows/new-custom-pool.png" alt-text="Screenshot shows custom pool settings in data workflow.":::